 - 10.1.
 Work to increase local diversion rates above state minimums for all waste types, including for organics and construction and demolition waste. - 10.2.
 Increase capacity for data collection and monitoring of waste disposal and diversion rates. - 10.3.
 Work with local waste haulers to ensure that they are fulfilling their franchise agreement and continuing to provide annual diversion rate reporting. - 10.4.
 Identify locations that can support small-scale community compost locations. - 10.5.
-Implement the most current Energy Optimization Plans for water and wastewater. - 10.6.
-Continue to identify and implement beneficial reuses of byproducts of the City's wastewater treatment processes. - 10.7.
-Explore innovative opportunities for the use of biodigester gas. - 10.8.
+Ensure beneficial use of compost made from organics collected from residents and businesses.
+(General Plan Action 3-6.30) - 10.6.
+Implement the most current Energy Optimization Plans for water and wastewater. - 10.7.
+Continue to identify and implement beneficial reuses of byproducts of the City's wastewater treatment processes. - 10.8.
+Explore innovative opportunities for the use of biodigester gas. - 10.9.
 Pursue long-term strategies and regional solutions for wastewater biosolids handling and application.

-10.9.
-Require that new development and proposed renovations requiring a building permit have sufficient and appropriate room to store waste bins, including for organic waste.

 - 10.10.
+Require that new development and proposed renovations requiring a building permit have sufficient and appropriate room to store waste bins, including for organic waste. - 10.11.
+Amend the composting ordinance to advance compost infrastructure and support soil carbon sequestration activities.
+(General Plan Action 3-6.29)

-Continue public education programs about waste reduction, including recycling, composting, yard waste, construction waste, and wood waste.
-(General Plan Action 5-9.32) - 10.11.
-Engage commercial entities such as restaurants and landscaping businesses that produce compostable material in the City's composting programs. - 10.12.
-Work with multifamily and commercial building owners and occupants to increase awareness of correct composting practices and increase access to adequate composting services. - 10.13.
-Increase the types of materials that can be recycled and composted in Santa Rosa, as the market allows. - 10.14.
+- 10.12.
+Continue public education programs about waste reduction, including recycling, composting, yard waste, wood waste, and household hazardous waste.
+(General Plan Action 5-9.34) - 10.13.
+Engage commercial entities such as restaurants and landscaping businesses that produce compostable material in the City's composting programs. - 10.14.
+Work with multifamily and commercial building owners and occupants to increase awareness of correct composting practices and increase access to adequate composting services. - 10.15.
+Increase the types of materials that can be recycled and composted in Santa Rosa, as the market allows. - 10.16.
 Work with Zero Waste Sonoma to increase diversion of construction and demolition debris, including by adopting the County's Model Construction and Demolition Ordinance.